Grief, Loss & Major Life Transition Therapy for Expats & Digital Nomads

 • Grief-Specific Interventions — Using techniques inspired by Megan Devine’s work, we may incorporate guided reflection, ritual, or “grief mapping” to help you understand your loss and stay connected to what (and who) still matters.

-• Body & Nervous System Awareness — Grief doesn’t just live in the mind — it lives in the body.
-Together we’ll use grounding, breathwork, and nervous-system regulation tools to help you stay present, release tension, and care for your physical self in the midst of loss.
+• Body & Nervous System Awareness — Grief doesn’t just live in the mind, it lives in the body too.
+Together we’ll use grounding, breath work, and nervous-system regulation tools to help you stay present, release tension, and care for your physical self in the midst of loss.

 How It Works